Jubal Early: Early military, legal and political careers

 During the Mexican–American War (despite the opposition of prominent Whig Henry Clay to that war), Early volunteered and received a commission as a Major with the 1st Virginia Volunteers.
 During Early's time at West Point, he had considered resigning in order to fight for Texas' independence, but had been dissuaded by his father and elder brother.
 He served from 1847 to 1848, although his Virginians arrived too late to see battlefield combat.
 Major Early was assigned to logistics, as inspector general on the brigade's staff under West Pointers Col. John F. Hamtramck and Lt.
 Col. Thomas B. Randolph, and later helped govern the town of Monterrey, bragging that the good conduct of his men won universal praise and produced better order in Monterrey than ever before, as well as that by the time they were mustered out of service at Fort Monroe, many of his men conceded that they had misjudged him at the beginning.
 While in Mexico, Early met Jefferson Davis, who commanded the first Mississippi Volunteers, and they exchanged compliments.
-During the winter in damp northern Mexico, Early experienced the first attacks of the rheumatoid arthritis plagued him the rest of his life, and he was even sent home for three months to recover.
+During the winter in damp northern Mexico, Early experienced the first attacks of the rheumatoid arthritis that plagued him for the rest of his life, and he was even sent home for three months to recover.

 However, his legal career was not particularly remunerative when he returned although Early won an inheritance case in Lowndes County, Mississippi.
-He handled many cases involving slaves as well as divorces, but owned only one slave during his life.
+He handled many cases involving slaves as well as divorces, but owned one slave during his life.
 In the 1850 census, Early owned no real estate and lived in a tavern, as did several other lawyers; likewise, in the 1860 census, he owned neither real nor personal property (such as slaves) and lived in a hotel, as did several other lawyers and merchants.
 During this time, Early lived with Julia McNealey, who bore him four children whom Early acknowledged as his (including Jubal L. Early).
 She married another man in 1871.
 A biographer characterized Early as both unconventional and contrarian, "yet wedded to stability and conservatism".